nt1m/DocLayer/README.md

 # How to use

-Create a new dropbox app at https://www.dropbox.com/developers/apps/.
+Create a new dropbox app at https://www.dropbox.com/developers/apps/. <br>
-Replace DROPBOX_APP_KEY with your new app's app key.
+Replace DROPBOX_APP_KEY with your new app's app key. <br>
+Replace standaert.net/scratchpad with the location you will place scratchpad in. <br>
-Upload the app to a server and add the url to the OAuth redirects list in the dropbox app console
+Upload the app to a server and add the url of the scratchpad directory to the OAuth redirects list in the dropbox app console.